howtowritehelloworld/engg1340-project/README.md

 Type: Air, Camo

-## How to play <a name="how-to-play"></a>
+## Installation <a name="installation"></a>

 Run make && ./test into the terminal after downloading all the files and putting them into the same directory.

+Make sure your terminal is large enough so that the whole game can be presented.

+Also our game uses ncurses's color feature so there's a very slim chance that colors cannot be shown on you terminal due to your terminal is incapable of showing colors.
+However from our testing with vscode the color works fine.

 ## Project requirements <a name="project-requirements"></a>

 ### Generation of random game elements <a name="random"></a>

 The game provides an option for the player to choose the map randomly.

 The game features an "Infinite Mode" option, where players can engage in an endless gameplay experience.
-In this mode, random enemies are dynamically generated based on the wave number, ensuring that the difficulty scales as the player progresses.
+In this mode, random enemies are dynamically generated based on the wave number, ensuring that the difficulty scales as the player progresses through the waves.

 ### Data structures for storing game status <a name="data-structures"></a>

 The game creates numerous structures for tiles on maps and enemies.

 The game implements a 2D vector to store the map elements,

 ### Dynamic Memory Management <a name="dyanmic-memory"></a>

-The game uses vectors and linked lists.
+The game heaveily uses vectors and linked lists.

 ### File input/output (e.g., for loading/saving game status) <a name="file-inputoutput"></a>

 The game saves the maps as text files and then reads and prints them out accordingly.

+Additionally, the game automatically saves the game every time you pass a wave inside a text file, so if you ever accidentally quit or want to continue playing another time, you can maintain all your progress.

 ### Program codes in multiple files <a name="multiple-files"></a>

 In total, the program includes X C++ files, X header files, X txt files and one Makefile.

 ### Proper Indentation and naming styles <a name="external-libraries"></a>

 Each control structures provide an indentati on and all the variables have meaningful names.

 ### In-code documentation <a name="documentation"></a>

 Easy-to-understand documentation is included in the code.